-The minority usually fought for freedom of expression, freedom of association, freedom of speech, right of privacy, freedom in participating in their own culture and religion, right and freedom from discrimination.
-This is all for protest movements to fight for democracy.
+The minority in protest movements usually fought for freedom of expression, freedom of association, freedom of speech, right of privacy, freedom in participating in their own culture and religion, right and freedom from discrimination.
 The right to be involved in a protest is usually in the law in the first amendment of the constitution.
-On the contrary only a few law enforcement officials sometimes pay attention to that law.
-They violate this freedom of expression as it has been indicated in the recent historical events.
+On the contrary, only a few law enforcement officials sometimes paid attention to that law.
+They violated this freedom of expression as it has been indicated in the recent historical events.
 Police come up with crack downs through illegal use of extra force and unlawful arrests.

-Racial oppression in the USA in the Mid 1950s especially in Alabama has been the major problem facing the human rights and freedom in the American history.
+Racial oppression in the USA in the mid-1950s, especially in Alabama, has been the major problem facing the human rights and freedom in the American history.
 Mainly the blacks have been the most affected.
 They protested for their voices to be heard which took their lives and led to segregation and divisions.
 The slaves who were traded from Africa had started to feel the need for their own freedom and rights in their foreign land.
-They felt they now belonged to the land, thus demanded and protested for their right of ownership as the other citizens.
+They felt that they now belonged to the land, thus demanded and protested for their right of ownership as the other citizens.

-In conjunction to this, there emerged the need to study on the importance of protests to a democracy on the case study of Birmingham Alabama.
+In conjunction with this, the need to study the importance of protests to a democracy emerged, as with the case study of Birmingham Alabama.
 This reflected the situation in the whole of United States of America and any other protesting and oppressed countries or parties all across the world.

-2.0 Thesis Statement.
+2.0 Thesis Statement

-This research proposal will study the importance of protest to a democracy, following a case study of Alabama State in Birmingham in the mid-1950s where the blacks were the minority who were fighting for their democracy, rights and freedom.
-This will act as a source of reference for all other protests that has happened across the world and their impact and contribution to democracy.
+This research paperwill study the importance of protest to a democracy by following a case study of Alabama State in Birmingham in the mid-1950s, where the blacks were the minority who were fighting for their democracy, rights and freedom.
+This will act as a source of reference for all other protests that have happened across the world and their impact and contribution to democracy.

-3.0 Road Map.
+3.0 Road Map

 The study will be guided by the following objectives.
 They indicate the importance of protest to a democracy.